whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 “I kept everyone inside,” he said calmly, in a gravelly voice.
 “They wanted to come out and mix it up, but, well.
 Civilians.”

 Zed nodded, preoccupied.
 Izzy suddenly had a feeling of vertigo.
 “Uh, you're a cop?”
-Hoping his voice remained casual. _Because I just shot a guy a while ago, without clear provocation, and you were probably watching out the window..._
+Hoping his voice remained casual. _Because I just shot a guy a while ago, without clear provocation, and you were probably watching out the window…_

 The man smiled with big yellowed teeth.
 “Well, not exactly that,” he said.
 “I'm a Dealer.
 Heard tell I was wanted here.”